 Early detection means checking for a health problem before a person has symptoms.
 This can sometimes find diseases like cancer early, which can lead to early treatment.
-This may improve the chance that treatment will work better.
+This may improve the chance that treatment will work.

 Types of screening tests for endometrial cancer

 Screening tests are procedures to check for disease.
-If your healthcare provider thinks you are at higher than average risk, he or she can check for endometrial cancer in these ways: :
+There are no routine tests used to screen for endometrial cancer, but if your healthcare provider thinks you are at higher than average risk, he or she can check for endometrial cancer in these ways: